 As the fourth leading cause of cancer death in the United States, pancreatic cancer remains one of the most deadly forms of cancer.

-Pancreatic cancer survival rates are poor as more than 90 percent of pancreatic cancer patients die within the first year of diagnosis.
-Recent advancements have had little impact patients' pancreatic cancer prognosis, and new pancreatic cancer treatments are desperately needed.
+Survival rates are poor as more than 90 percent of pancreatic cancer patients die within the first year of diagnosis.
+Recent advancements have had little impact on patients'prognosis, and new pancreatic cancer treatments are desperately needed.